 For the claim to succeed, the defendant's conduct must be especially egregious.
 An example is a motor vehicle driver with a history of driving drunk or speeding.
 In most personal injury claims in Florida, most victims do not pursue punitive damages because of the difficulty in proving it.

 As mentioned earlier, personal injury lawyers in Florida charge on a contingency fee basis.
 It means that they demand no upfront payment, and their fee is dependent on them getting you a settlement.
 In Florida, many contingency fee agreements give the motorcycle attorney between 33% and 40% of the settlement sum.

 The best time to agree on percentage is during consultations.
 At this point, you can negotiate for a lower percentage or an alternative agreement.
 Most lawyers draw up a contingency fee agreement based on the stage of the claims process.

 When a claim ends with a settlement within the shortest time, your accident attorney would take 33% of the settlement sum.
 But where the matter proceeds to a motorcycle accident lawsuit, their percentage will be 40.
 Note that the contingency fee does not cover other costs like filing fees and other out-pocket-expenses.

 For instance, your lawyer can call an expert witness to show a defective motorcycle part caused the accident.
 If they paid the expert while the case subsists, they would regain the amount spent from the settlement or judgment sum.
 Your take-home in that instance would be the money left after the attorney deducts the contingency fee and other expenses.

 As a motorcycle accident victim, you don't have to go through the process of getting proper compensation alone.
 Let us help you get the compensation you deserve.
-Schedule a free consultation with a Fort Lauderdale motorcycle accident injury attorney and get an expert legal opinion.
+Schedule a free consultation with VG Law Group in Fort Lauderdale motorcycle accident injury attorney and get an expert legal opinion.